Sandeep-RN/news_toolkit/README.md

 The Flutter News Toolkit:

-- Contains common news app UI workflows and core features built with Flutter and Firebase
+- Contains common news app UI workflows and core features built with Flutter and Firebase.
-- Implements best practices for news apps based on [Google News Initiative research](https://newsinitiative.withgoogle.com/info/assets/static/docs/nci/nci-playbook-en.pdf)
+- Implements best practices for news apps based on [Google News Initiative research](https://newsinitiative.withgoogle.com/info/assets/static/docs/nci/nci-playbook-en.pdf).
-- Allows publishers to monetize immediately with ads and subscription services
+- Allows publishers to monetize immediately with ads and subscription services.

 Common services such as authentication, notifications, analytics, and ads have been implemented using [Firebase](https://firebase.flutter.dev/docs/overview/) and [Google Mobile Ads](https://pub.dev/packages/google_mobile_ads).
 Developers are free to substitute these services and can find publicly available packages on [pub.dev](https://pub.dev).